Free and Fast Shipping Free & Fast Shipping

 How do I calculate my refrigerator’s power consumption?

-If you want to figure out how much it costs to run your refrigerator, refer to the sticker inside your fridge to get the volts and amps then compute the wattage.
+If you want to figure out how many watts a refrigerator uses, refer to the sticker inside your fridge to get the volts and amps then compute the wattage.

 Using the example above, the running wattage for the refrigerator is 120W - multiply it by the hours of the day (24), so you get 2,880 watts.
 Divide 2,880 by 1,000 to convert to kWh and you’ll get 2.88 kWh.